-It is a much-welcomed warmer day in London, offering an interlude from the extended arctic plight, and Gerrard is absorbed by the paramount decisions some of his industry seniors are contemplating.
+It is a much-welcomed warmer day in London, offering an interlude from the extended arctic plight, and Gerrard is absorbed by the axial decisions some of his industry seniors are contemplating.

-“I think there is a great battle on between the four options - Joe Hart, Jordan Pickford, Jack Butland and Nick Pope - to make the cut for the final three,” says the man that amassed 114 caps for his country, who enjoyed his “first real taste of excitement” for the tournament, now just 77 days away, while collating messages from supporters on Budweiser's Blessed Beer tanker.
+“I think there is a great battle on between the four options Joe Hart, Jordan Pickford, Jack Butland and Nick Pope to make the cut for the final three,” says the man that amassed 114 caps for his country, who enjoyed his “first real taste of excitement” for the tournament – now just 78 days away – while collating messages from supporters on the Budweiser Blessed Beer tanker.

 “The goalkeeper situation is one of the hard decisions, but then he also has to choose his centre-back pairing – does he go with a two or three at the back?
 I’m sure the formation will be flexible and change throughout depending on who the opposition are.
 In every position, I think there’s a big poser and that’s what all the friendlies are for before the tournament – to try things, to give opportunities and settle on combinations.

-“There is also still a lot of football to be played domestically and it’s important to get through to the end of the season with a fit squad.
-This is where Gareth earns his coin, if you like, making these big calls.
-Of course, being a young manager, I’d like to be in a position to make those kind of massive decisions one day, but I don’t envy him having to think about that now!”
+“There is also still a lot of football to be played domestically and it’s important to get through the end of the season with a fit squad.
+This is where Gareth earns his coin if you like, making these big calls and of course, being a young manager I’d like to be in a position to make those kind of massive decisions one day, but I don’t envy him having to think about that now!”

 For three tournaments, spanning 12 games plus a further 23 in qualifying which yielded 11 goals, he was at the epicentre of England’s global campaigns; shouldering expectations, set as the cynosure for column inches, a focal point of long-running debates, sometimes operating in the role of captain, but always in position as a leader.

-Now, the once-dynamic midfielder is stitched into the backdrop.
-He is an observer, a supporter, a consumer of the game marking the countdown in an alien way.
+Now, the former midfielder is stitched into the backdrop.
+He is an observer, a supporter, a consumer of the game ushering in the countdown in an alien way.